hbz/slides/README.md

 Follow https://github.com/hbz/slides/issues/59.

 # Publish to https://slides.lobid.org/
-The slides will be published via GitHub Pages to http://hbz.github.io/slides/ (and hence resolved by our web proxy) when pushed into master.
+The slides will be published via GitHub Pages to `http://hbz.github.io/slides/<directory-name>` (and hence resolved by our web proxy at `https://slides.lobid.org/<directory-name>`) when pushed into master.
 GitHub Pages takes its time so you need a little patience!